 Mountain Goat: Paul Ollig; Pika and Nutcracker: NPS

-If you would like to learn more about the High Country Citizen Science Program, you can download a copy of the education presentation, as well as examples of the observation forms, in PDF format below.
+We ask that participants try to conduct at least three surveys during the field season (on their own time), choosing survey sites based on personal hiking ability and preference.
+If you would like to learn more about the High Country Citizen Science Project, you can download a copy of the education presentation, using the link below.

 High Country Citizen Science Presentation -- (PDF, 1.4MB)